Ocean Acidification & Coastal Carbon Flux

-- Research with the BOAR group at Bodega Marine Lab focuses on the impact of ocean acidification on West Coast ecosystems and native species.
+- Research on the impact of ocean acidification on West Coast ecosystems and native species.

 - Laboratory and field based experiments to understand future impacts

 - Collaboration with Hog Island Oyster Co. to understand the natural geochemical variability of Tomales Bay, CA

 - Research on seagrass ecosystems and how they modify estuarine geochemistry and store carbon (e.g., "blue carbon")

 California Margin CLIMATE RECORDS

 - Motivated by a need to understand the Earth's climate system to predict consequences of future change

 - Utilizing past climate events to understand how ocean currents, temperatures, oxygenation and marine ecosystems respond

 - Emphasis on understanding paleoecology in the context of geochemical changes, supported by a NSF CAREER award